 If you enjoy pairing good golf with fine wine, you’re in for a treat!

-Located between holes 1 and 9 of the famed Harbour Town Golf Links, Wine@Nine débuts at the RBC Heritage beginning Monday, April 10, 2017.
+Wine@Nine is located between holes 1 and 9 of the famed Harbour Town Golf Links.
 This upscale outdoor venue offers both wine and golf lovers the opportunity to enjoy premium wines during the RBC Heritage, and is open to spectators throughout the week.
 This year, Wine@Nine showcases premium vintages from Meiomi and SIMI, including sparkling wines for signature mimosas.

 To achieve his goal, Joe blended grapes from the coastal California vineyards of Sonoma, Monterey and Santa Barbara.
 He named his new brand Meiomi (which translates as “coast”), a nod to the native, coastal-dwelling Yuki and Wappo tribes.
 Meiomi quickly achieved a favorable reputation among wine critics.

 Look for Meiomi Pinot Noir and Chardonnay at Wine@Nine, and expect big, juicy fruit flavors and minimal tannins from this classic, California coastal Pinot Noir.
 This medium to light-bodied red wine should go down smooth and easy, even in hot weather.
-The Meiomi Chardonnay achieves a characteristically consistent taste of smooth summer fruits with a sweet and spicy aroma by using the perfect ratio of grapes from coastal California vineyards.
+The Meiomi Chardonnay achieves a characteristically consistent taste of smooth summer fruits with a sweet and spicy aroma.
+This is done by using the perfect ratio of grapes from coastal California vineyards.

-SIMI Sauvignon Blanc is also featured in the new tournament venue.
 This crisp refreshing wine is perfect for a day on the golf course.
 Nestled in the heart of Sonoma Wine Country, SIMI winemakers work their magic in century-old stone cellars.
 In 1846, during one of the many Italian immigration waves, Giuseppe Simi left Tuscany to try his luck in California.
-Later, his brother Pietro joined him, and they released their first harvest in 1890.
-During Prohibition, Giuseppe’s daughter, Isabelle, saved the business by selling off all the vineyards so she could keep possession of her family’s storied cellars.
-When Prohibition was lifted, she re-launched the brand with 500,000 cases of perfectly cellared wine.
+Later, his brother Pietro joined him.
+They released their first harvest in 1890.
+During Prohibition, Giuseppe’s daughter, Isabelle, saved the business.
+She sold off all the vineyards so she could keep possession of her family’s storied cellars.
+When Prohibition ended, she re-launched the brand with 500,000 cases of perfectly cellared wine.

 Proceeds from Wine@Nine benefit the Hilton Head Island Fire Fighters Foundation.
 For details and tickets to the RBC Heritage, visit rbcheritage.com.

 Written by Georgene Mortimer, Island Winery, where the perfect bottle of handcrafted artisan wine awaits.
 Complimentary tastings, wine by the glass and cheese platters are available Monday-Saturday from 12:30-5:30 p.m. and Sunday, 12-4 p.m.
-For more information, call (843) 842-3141 or go to islandwinery.com.
+For more information, call 843-842-3141 or go to www.islandwinery.com.